esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_anonymization.md

 ---
-title: "Intro to Anonymization"
+title: "Data anonymization"
 teaching: 40
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What kinds of data make patient's imaging data identifiable?
+- What types of data make patient's imaging data identifiable?
-- How can I make medical image data safe to share?
+- How can I ensure the safe sharing of medical image data?
-- How can I strip out some metadata from DICOMs?
+- How can I remove specific metadata from DICOM files?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Show examples of data that makes patient images is identifiable
+- Provide examples of data that makes patient images identifiable
-- Discuss the concept of anonmyization
+- Discuss the concept of anonymization
-- Use the Pydicom library as an example to handle DICOM metadata
+- Demonstrate the use of the Pydicom library to manage DICOM metadata

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

-Each of us is similar yet unique.
-This reality makes us identifiable which can be a problem in terms of medical research.
-While the open sharing of data helps research move forward, few patients would want thier medical details shared with the broader world if they could be identified.
-Patient information is protected by law in most countries.
+Each of us is similar yet unique, and this individuality can make us identifiable, posing challenges for medical research.
+While open data sharing advances research, most patients would not want their medical details shared if they could be identified.
+In most countries, patient information is protected by law.

- Metadata elements for imaging e.g. patient name and adress, are often obviously designed to be patient identifying.

- In certain contexts the uniqueness of patients means all kinds of images without obvious metadata such as patient name can also be identified as belonging to a certain person.
-With the advent of face recognition software and search engines, images we never previously thought of as identifiable, like a head CT, MRI [or even PET](https://doi.org/10.1016/j.neuroimage.2022.119357), can be theoretically traced back to a specific patient.
-We can however, implement de-identification strategies to create data that is shareable.
+Metadata elements in imaging, such as patient names and addresses, are often clearly designed to identify patients.
+However, the uniqueness of patients means that even images without obvious metadata, such as names, can potentially be identified as belonging to a specific individual.
+With advancements in facial recognition software and search engines, images we previously thought were non-identifiable, like head CTs, MRIs, [or even PET scans](https://doi.org/10.1016/j.neuroimage.2022.119357), can theoretically be traced back to a specific patient.
+To address this, we can implement de-identification strategies to create shareable data.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor